 Nevertheless, after some close racing in the early stages of races with former Champion Chris Gilmour, Calan once again claimed a clean sweep of 3 from 3 victories to win the round and claim the Australian F3 Title with a round to spare!

-In terms of outright pace, Calan has now set the fastest lap in 12 of the 14 races he has contested to date in the 2017 Australian F3 Premier Series, along with claiming all 5 Pole Positions.
+In terms of outright pace, Calan has now set the fastest lap in 13 of the 17 races he has contested in the 2017 Australian F3 Premier Series, along with claiming all 6 Pole Positions.

 Career Highlights to Date

 2017 Australian Formula 3 Champion

 Won debut race in 2017 Australian F3 Premier Series

 Outright lap record at Morgan Park on debut, 2017 Australian F3 Premier Series

 Won Rounds 2, 4 and 5 2017 Australian F3 Premier Series